vsrinivas/fuchsia/the-book/hub.md

 > coexist within the same process.
 Components may also create new processes of
 > their own, which are not reflected here.

+**\<component instance id\>/system\_objects**: system-level component inspection
+> A directory tree exposing objects conforming to the [Inspect API](https://fuchsia.googlesource.com/garnet/+/master/docs/inspect.md).
+> This directory tree is managed by the system to expose system-level
+> information about the components.

 **\<component instance id\>/out/**: component’s out directory
 > A directory containing objects which the component has exported, such as its
 > services.
 May be absent if the component exports nothing.
 May contain